robert-dzikowski/api-smoke-test/README.md

 # Introduction
 This repo contains smoke test which tests all endpoints found in OpenAPI v.3 spec file (it wasn't tested with older versions of OpenAPI).
-It was tested only with APIs that need authorization.
+It was tested only with APIs that use authorization.

 # Getting Started
 Install Python 3.7.